-I told my dad I wanted to see if Molly could play, since she had gotten a tricycle too.
-She and I got a lot of the same toys.
-While my dad waited out on the sidewalk by the street I walked up and knocked on the front door of her house.
-I was expecting her mom or dad to open the door, and I was all ready to not be shy and ask one of them if Molly could play.
+I told dad I wanted to see if Molly could go too, since she had a tricycle like mine.
+She and I had a lot of the same toys.
+While dad waited out on the sidewalk by the street I walked up and knocked on the front door of her house.
+I was thinking her mom or dad would open the door, and I was all ready to not be shy and ask one of them if Molly could play.
 But it was Molly who opened the door.
 She said she saw me coming through the window.
 Her mom said it would be “perfect” if she came along, that Molly was “restless” anyway and needed to get out.
 I kind of knew what that word “restless” meant, and that was a good way to say how everything inside and outside of me felt too.

-I told Molly that my plan was to go in the direction that my dad said was east.
-She agreed that was a good plan and ran and got her tricycle.
+I told Molly that my plan was to go in the direction that dad said was “east”.
+She said that was a good plan and ran and got her tricycle.

 “So you go first”, she said, and then bit her thumb while she was thinking, then finally taking it out.
 “But let’s pretend that we are flying.”

-Molly had a television in her basement and she liked to watch a story called “Sky King”, which was about flying airplanes.
+Molly had a “television” in her basement and she liked to watch a story called “Sky King”, which was about flying airplanes.
 I had watched it with her and I liked it too.
 I really liked the beginning part showing Sky King’s plane flying over mountains while the voice said, “Out of the clear blue of the Western sky comes Sky King!”
-Where that “West” was I did not know, but I guess it was in the other direction, because we were heading east today.
+Where that “West” was I didn’t know, but I guess it was in the other direction, because we were going east today.

 “You and I are Sky Kings”, Molly explained.
 “I don’t want to be Penny because she doesn’t fly.
 She just rides sometimes and gets in trouble and Sky King has to save her.”

 That made sense to me, since Penny was Sky King’s friend who was always getting captured by bad guys.
 Who wants to get captured by bad guys when you can fly and get those bad guys instead.

-As I started to pedal down the sidewalk I made the plane noise and imagined I was taking off.
+As I started to pedal down the sidewalk I made the plane noise and pretended I was taking off.
 I heard Molly behind me make that noise and take off too.
-My dad, walked to our left out in the street, where we didn’t really notice him when we were pretending.
-When we came to a street, my dad had told me I had to stop, turn my head and look both ways for cars before crossing, and then get off my tricycle and walk it across the street.
+Dad walked to our left out in the street, where we didn’t really see him when we were pretending.
+When we came to a street we wanted to cross, dad had told me I had to stop, turn my head and look both ways for cars before going across, and then get off my tricycle and walk it across the street.
 Molly did the same thing.
 It kind of messed up the pretending, but only until we got to the other side.
 It was like when they stopped the story on television to tell you to buy something.

-“Look at that giant mountain!”
+“Look at that giant mountain!” she said.
 It was a house with an upstairs like Molly’s house.
 I got that we were pretending the houses on either side of us were mountains.

 “Be careful.
-Stay on course!”
-I did not recognize that last word but I figured out what it meant.
+Stay on course!” she said.
+I didn’t know that last word but I figured out what it meant.

-It was easy to pedal because we were heading a little downhill, so it felt more like flying.
+It was easy to pedal because we were going kind of down, so it felt more like flying.
 I had never been in an airplane, but I had dreams where I was flying and I imagined everything looking small below me on either side.

-A bad guy could be anything one of us decided to pretend was so.
-In this case it was a barking dog behind a side gate of a house we rode by.
+Anything one of us wanted to pretend could be a badguy.
+This time it was a barking dog behind the gate of a house we rode by.

 “Got it.
-Roger!”
+Roger!” she said.
 That was the word they always used, “Roger”, when they wanted to say yes.

-We broke our story to cross another street, then started it again and continued.
-We finally got to a really big street and my dad was out in front signalling with his hands that the two of us should turn right.
+We stopped our story to cross another street, then started it again.
+We finally got to a really big street and dad was out in front pointing with his hand that the two of us should turn right.

-We came to a place where two big streets crossed and there were big metal poles with hanging lights way above us that changed colors to tell the cars when to stop and go.
-My dad had told me that at streets like this you watched for the light to turn green but still also looked both ways.
+We came to a place where there was another big street crossing and there were big metal poles with hanging lights way above us that changed colors to tell the cars when to stop and go.
+Dad had told me that at streets like this you watched for the light to turn green but still also looked both ways.
 He stood in front of us and pointed up at the light hanging from wires way above us.
 The red light at the top finally turned off and the green light below it turned on.
-We walked our tricycles across the street between two white stripes.
-On the other side of the street was the tall silver metal fence of the football stadium.
-I recognized it from remembering being there a long time ago, though today there were no other people around.
+We walked our tricycles across the street between two white lines on the street.
+On the other side was the tall silver metal fence of the stadium.
+I remembered being there a long time ago, though today there were no other people around.
 The gate into the stadium was open and we flew in.

 Inside the fence was a big open area that was more like sidewalk than dirt.
-My dad sat by the gate and opened a book he was carrying and started reading.
-I knew that was a signal that we could do whatever we wanted as long as he could see us and we stayed inside the gate.
+Dad sat by the gate and opened a book he was carrying and started reading.
+I knew that meant that we could do whatever we wanted as long as he could see us and we stayed inside the gate.

 My front wheel got caught inside one of her back wheels.

 “Uh oh, crash!”
-Molly yelled out and tumbled off her seat to the ground with hands in the air and and mouth and eyes wide open.
+Molly yelled out and tumbled off her seat to the ground with hands in the air and her mouth and eyes wide open.
 I followed and tumbled off my tricycle as well next to her.
-The ground felt hard and rough but we both did a pretend fall so it didn’t really hurt.
+The ground was hard and rough but we both did a pretend fall so it didn’t really hurt.
 Dad stopped reading his book to look at us, but went back to reading.
 Molly and I were now lying close to each other on the ground.

 “Let’s pretend we are in a hospital now getting better after the crash!”
 Molly said, on her back looking up at the sky.
 “How are you?” she asked.

-“No you’re not… you’re in the hospital silly!
+“No you’re not”, she said, “You’re in the hospital!
 I’ve got a broken neck.”

-I had never had a broken neck or seen anyone with one, but adults were always talking about it as if it was a big problem.
+I had never had a broken neck or seen anyone with one, but grownups were always talking about it like it was really bad.
 And she was right, since we had a crash and I was in the hospital I must have something bad.

-Still looking up at the sky, she nodded.
-“We are going to be stuck here for a while.”
+Still looking up at the sky, she nodded and said, “We are going to be stuck here for a while.”

 “At least we’re together”, she said, turning her head to look at me.